devfile/alizer/docs/public/port_detection.md

 })
 ```

 In case we have an OR operator with an environment variable alizer will return both ports, first the env var and then the default one.
-Again it will look first locally for env var and if there is none it will check for dockerfile.
+Again, it will look first locally for env var and if there is none it will check for dockerfile.

 ### Next